Sniffdog/Hashsynminer/README.md

 2) -Passwordcurrency BTC

-2) Register at Multipool and input your -Username and -Workername to Splitsniffin.bat.
+2) Register at Multipool and input your -Username and -Workername to Hashsynminer_start.bat.
 You must also setup at Miningpoolhub to autoswitch to Bitcoin and place your Bitcoin address in bitcoin tab

 3) -RigName the name you want to call your mining at Ahashpool.com, Hashrefinery.com, and Zpool.ca

-# This is how to set for a different currency other than btc at Zpool.ca, Hashrefinery.com, and Ahashpool.com
+# This is how to set for a different currency other than btc at Zpool.ca, Hashrefinery.com

 1) If you don't want to be paid in Bitcoin at Hashrefinery or Zpool you can choose -Passwordcurrency *Note( Make sure you add same currency wallet address in -Wallet for the same -Passwordcurrency chosen.
-Auto default is BTC for a BTC wallet address)
+Auto default is BTC for a BTC wallet address)...
+Please read each pool to see what the operators can pay you in altcoins and be diligent when not using BTC

 # Price ticker btc/currency